civican/legisinfo/42-1/bills/C-78/bill_text.md

   **(3)** Despite subsections (1) and (2), the court may, on application, provide that the requirements in those subsections do not apply or may modify them, including where there is a risk of family violence.

+  **(4)** An application referred to in subsection (3) may be made without notice to any other party.

 ### Relocation

 ### Section 16.9

-  **(1)** A person who has parenting time or decision-making responsibility in respect of a child of the marriage and who intends to undertake a relocation shall notify any other person who has parenting time, decision-making responsibility or contact under a contact order in respect of that child of their intention.
+  **(1)** A person who has parenting time or decision-making responsibility in respect of a child of the marriage and who intends to undertake a relocation shall notify, **at least 60 days before the expected date of the proposed relocation and in the form prescribed by the regulations**, any other person who has parenting time, decision-making responsibility or contact under a contact order in respect of that child of their intention.

-  **(2)** The notice must be given in writing at least 60 days before the expected date of the proposed relocation and must set out
+  **(2)** The notice must set out

     the expected date of the relocation;

-    the address of the new place of residence and contact information of the person or child, as the case may be; and
+    the address of the new place of residence and contact information of the person or child, as the case may be;

-    a proposal as to how parenting time, decision-making responsibility or contact, as the case may be, could be exercised.
+    a proposal as to how parenting time, decision-making responsibility or contact, as the case may be, could be exercised; and

+    any other information prescribed by the regulations.

-  **(3)** Despite subsections (1) and (2), the court may, on application, provide that the requirements in those subsections do not apply or may modify them, including where there is a risk of family violence.
+  **(3)** Despite subsections (1) and (2), the court may, on application, provide that the requirements in those subsections, **or in the regulations made for the purposes of those subsections**, do not apply or may modify them, including where there is a risk of family violence.

+  **(4)** An application referred to in subsection (3) may be made without notice to any other party.

 ### Section 16.91

-A person who has given notice under section 16.9 and who intends to relocate a child may do so as of the date referred to in the notice if
+  ****(1)**** A person who has given notice under section 16.9 and who intends to relocate a child may do so as of the date referred to in the notice if

     the relocation is authorized by a court; or

     the following conditions are satisfied:

-the person with parenting time or decision-making responsibility in respect of the child who has received a notice under subsection 16.9(1) does not object, by application under subsection 16.1(1) or paragraph 17(1)(b), to the relocation within 30 days after the day on which the notice is received, and
+    the person with parenting time or decision-making responsibility in respect of the child who has received a notice under subsection 16.9(1) does not object to the relocation within 30 days after the day on which the notice is received, by **setting out their objection in**

+    a form prescribed by the regulations, or

+    **an** application **made** under subsection 16.1(1) or paragraph 17(1)(b), and

     there is no order prohibiting the relocation.

+  **(2)** The form must set out

+    a statement that the person objects to the proposed relocation;

+    the reasons for the objection;

+    the person's views on the proposal for the exercise of parenting time, decision-making responsibility or contact, as the case may be, that is set out in the notice referred to in subsection 16.9(1); and

+    any other information prescribed by the regulations.

 ### Section 16.92